-G.O.A.L.S. is a special program designed to provide education, training, and supportive services to primarily single parents returning to school.
+G.O.A.L.S. is a special program designed to provide education, training, and supportive services to single parents who qualify for TANF through Oklahoma Human Services (DHS).
 The program provides a wide variety of services to assist students in achieving their academic and life goals.
-G.O.A.L.S. offers selfpaced career certificates, GED assistance, college programs (applied sciences), support groups, and job placement assistance.
+G.O.A.L.S. offers self-paced career certificates, GED assistance, college programs (applied sciences), support groups, and job placement assistance.
 Students must meet specific income guidelines.
 Contact the G.O.A.L.S office at 405.422.6213 for more information.